-Chills can occur after exposure to a cold environment.
-They also occur as a response to a bacterial or viral infection that causes a fever, and are commonly associated with the following conditions:
+Some chills occur after exposure to a cold environment.
+They can also occur as a response to a bacterial or viral infection that causes a fever.
+Chills are commonly associated with the following conditions:

-Treatment is usually based on whether your chills are accompanied by a fever, as well as on the severity of the fever.
-If your fever is mild (102°F or less) and you have no other serious symptoms, you do not need to see a doctor.
-You should rest and drink plenty of liquids.
+Treatment is usually based on whether your chills are accompanied by a fever and the severity of the fever.
+If your fever is mild (101.4ºF or less) and you have no other serious symptoms, you don’t have to see a doctor.
+Get plenty of rest and drink plenty of liquids.

-Covering yourself with layers of blankets or clothing when you have a fever and chills may actually raise your body temperature.
-Sponging your body with lukewarm water (about 70°F) or taking a cool shower can help reduce a fever.
-Cold water, however may trigger an episode of chills.
+Cover yourself with a light sheet and avoid heavy blankets or clothing, which can raise your body temperature.
+Sponging your body with lukewarm water or taking a cool shower may help reduce a fever.
+Cold water, however, may trigger an episode of chills.

-Over-the-counter medications, such as aspirin, acetaminophen (Tylenol), or ibuprofen (Advil), can also help to lower a fever and fight chills.
-As with any medication, follow the dispensing directions carefully.
-Aspirin and ibuprofen will lower your fever and reduce inflammation.
-Acetaminophen (Tylenol) will bring down a fever; but not reduce inflammation.
-Acetaminophen can be toxic to your liver if not taken as directed.
+Over-the-counter medications, such as aspirin, acetaminophen (Tylenol), or ibuprofen (Advil), can also lower a fever and fight chills.
+As with any medication, carefully follow the instructions and take them as directed.
+Aspirin and ibuprofen (Advil) will lower your fever and reduce inflammation.
+Acetaminophen (Tylenol) will bring down a fever, but it will not reduce inflammation.
+Acetaminophen can be toxic to your liver if it isn’t taken as directed.

-Call your doctor if your fever and chills do not improve after three days of home care, or if they are accompanied by any of the following symptoms:
+Call your doctor if your fever and chills don’t improve after 48 hours of home care or if you have any of the following symptoms:

-Treating a child with chills and fever depends on the child’s age, his or her temperature, and any accompanying symptoms.
-In general, if your child’s fever is between 102°F and 103.5°F and he or she is uncomfortable, you can give him or her acetaminophen in tablet or liquid form.
-Follow the dosing instructions on the package carefully.
+Treating a child with chills and fever depends on the child’s age, temperature, and any accompanying symptoms.
+In general, if your child’s fever is between 100ºF and 102ºF and they are uncomfortable, you can give them acetaminophen in tablet or liquid form.
+It’s important to follow the dosing instructions on the package.

 Never bundle feverish children in heavy blankets or layers of clothing.
 Dress them in lightweight clothing and give them water or other liquids to keep them hydrated.

 Never give aspirin to children under the age of 18 because of the risk of Reye’s syndrome.
-Reye’s syndrome is a rare but serious disorder that can affect children who were given aspirin while they had a viral infection.
+Reye’s syndrome is a rare but serious disorder that can develop in children who were given aspirin while fighting a viral infection.

-Your doctor will ask you for details about your chills and fever, including:
+Your doctor will ask details about your chills and fever, including:

-Your doctor will perform a physical examination and may order diagnostic tests.
-He or she will look for signs that your fever is caused by a bacterial or viral infection.
+Your doctor will perform a physical examination and possibly run diagnostic tests to see if a bacterial or viral infection causes your fever.
 Diagnostic tests may include:

-Your doctor may prescribe an antibiotic if he or she finds that you have a bacterial infection, such as strep throat or pneumonia.
+Your doctor may prescribe an antibiotic if you’re diagnosed with a bacterial infection, such as strep throat or pneumonia.

 Chills and fever are signs that something is wrong.
-If you treat your chills and fever but they persist, you should see your doctor to determine the underlying cause.
+If chills and fever persist after treatment, see your doctor to determine the underlying cause.

-If your fever goes untreated, you may experience severe dehydration and hallucinations.
-Children ages six months to five years may also have fever-induced seizures (febrile seizures).
+If a fever goes untreated, you may experience severe dehydration and hallucinations.
+Children ages 6 months to 5 years may also have fever-induced seizures (febrile seizures).
 Luckily, these seizures do not typically cause long-term health problems.